acm-uiuc/sigplan/static/projects.md

 title: Projects
 ---

-This is where projects will go.
+We don't have any projects yet, sorry!